 Overview.
-At December 31, 2023, we had \$0.6 million of unrestricted cash on hand and \$164.0 million available under our borrowing base.
-At December 31, 2022, we had \$10.0 million of unrestricted cash on hand and \$152.0 million available under our borrowing base in our Prior Revolving Credit Facility.
-We expect that our liquidity going forward will be primarily derived from cash flows from our operations, cash on hand and availability under the Revolving Credit Facility and that these sources of liquidity will be sufficient to provide us the ability to fund our material cash requirements for the next twelve months, as described below, including our planned capital expenditures program, as well as dividends and our share repurchase program.
+At December 31, 2024 and 2023, we had \$3.0 million and \$0.6 million of unrestricted cash on hand and \$128.0 million and \$164.0 million available under our Revolving Credit Facility, respectively.
+We expect that our liquidity going forward will be primarily derived from cash flows from our operations, cash on hand and availability under the Revolving Credit Facility and proceeds from equity or debt offerings and that these sources of liquidity will be sufficient to provide us the ability to fund our material cash requirements for the next twelve months, as described below, including our planned capital expenditures program, as well as dividends and our share repurchase program.
 We may need to fund acquisitions or other business opportunities that support our strategy through additional borrowings under our Revolving Credit Facility or the issuance of equity or debt.
 Our primary uses of capital have been for the acquisition and development of our oil and natural gas properties and dividend payments.
 We continually monitor potential capital sources for opportunities to enhance liquidity or otherwise improve our financial position.